-Starting an Earth-Friendly Business
+Starting an Eco-Friendly Business

 The United Nations' 2021 climate report deemed the current climate situation to be “Code Red."
 This finding makes it imperative that businesses take sustainability more seriously than ever.
 While large corporations will make the most significant strides toward alleviating the problems brought by climate change, it's clear that the impact of small businesses can be just as significant.